“I Lost 154 Pounds* For Health Reasons—And Loved Myself Every Step Of The Way!”

-*People following the WW program can expect to lose 1-2 pounds/week.
-Erica, WW ambassador, lost weight on a prior program and is continuing on myWW™.
+People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Erica lost weight on a prior program and is continuing on WeightWatchers.

 As told to Katerina Gkionis

 My “why” for signing up: My doctor had been telling me for several years that my blood-sugar levels were in the prediabetes zone.
 Following my annual checkup in December 2017, I learned that high cholesterol was a new concern on the list.
 My life was full of happiness, and overall I felt good about myself.
 At the same time, I had to get real about my health.